Download Our Free Psilocybin Sourcing Guide

 When it comes to other psychotropic medications, we suggest speaking with our team of psychedelic concierges to ensure that all potential contraindications are accounted for.

-Drugs like benzodiazepines should never be tapered off of without consulting a medical professional.
+Drugs like benzodiazepines should never be tapered off without consulting a medical professional.
 The withdrawal symptoms of benzodiazepines can be life threatening and should not be taken lightly.

 Helpful Resources